 The Edit Table Conversion Plan Details dialog box can also be opened in monitoring mode during the conversion process by clicking the link View Table Conversion Progress.
 In the monitoring mode, the upper grid of the dialog box gets two additional columns: Elapsed Time and Progress, which show the time used to convert individual tables and progress bars reporting the percentage of the already processed table data.
 The lower grid also gets two additional columns: Elapsed Time and Action, which show the time used to execute individual SQL statements and an action to select if a statement fails, either Retry or Skip.

-You can stop a conversion when it is in progress by clicking Stop, in which case, a warning dialog appears.
-In this dialog, you have the options of aborting the conversion process immediately (Yes), stopping the conversion process after the current running process finishes (No), or returning to the conversion operation (Cancel).
+You can stop a conversion by clicking Stop.
+A dialogue box lets you stop the conversion process immediately (Yes), stop after the current running process finishes (No), or resume the conversion (Cancel).

-In addition to migrating a database to Unicode, the DMU can validate the contents of an existing AL32UTF8 or UTF8 database.
-Such a database might have been converted in the past or initially created in the Unicode character set.
-In either case, you can use the DMU to check the data you have now.
+The DMU can validate the contents of an existing AL32UTF8 or UTF8 database, which might have been converted in the past or initially created in the Unicode character set.
+In either case, you can use the DMU to check the current data.